Costa Rica Offers Tax Advantages

 Income tax (Impuesto de Renta) will only concern you if you have a job or business (including a vacation rental) in Costa Rica.
 The tax is levied on both employment source income and non-employment source income.
 Every individual employed in Costa Rica must pay a monthly withholding tax that is based on his/her salary.
-Employment income (on a monthly basis) of individuals is subject to a progressive tax of 15%.
+Employment income (on a monthly basis) of individuals is subject to a tax of up to 15%.

 For the self-employed, the rates range from 10% to 25%.

 A property transfer tax of 1.5% is payable by the purchaser on the value of real estate purchased.
 This tax is triggered with the transfer of the property.